 registration for a CU continuing dental education course!
 You will receive a

-promo code upon completion of the survey available at [LINK COMING SOON].
+promo code upon completion of the survey available at: CU4CDE 2014 Survey.

 To present courses in response to the interests of the dental community, to enforce the highest standards of instructional quality and to ensure diversity in programs consistent with the University's commitment to academic freedom.

 Promote and encourage continual and lifelong education for the dental team by presenting outstanding programs by recognized clinicians and educators who are experts in their respective fields of endeavor.